A guide to Nuit Blanche 2019 in Toronto

-Nuit Blanche 2018 is back in Toronto for another round of art beneath the stars, this time with strong undertones of evolution and progress with this year's theme, 'You Are Here'.
+Nuit Blanche 2019 is back in Toronto for another round of art beneath the stars, this time with a new theme, Continuum, that responds to the interconnected and often contradictory paradoxes of life in a changing city.

-Once the clock strikes, it's off to check out more than 75 projects (it's physically impossible to see them all) scattered around the city from over 300 local, national, and international artists.
+Once the clock strikes, it's off to check out as many as 90 projects (it's physically impossible to see them all) scattered around the city from over local, national, and international artists.

 The busiest time is usually around 11 p.m. when lines really start to fill up.
 It starts to die down a bit around 2 a.m., with most big displays puttering out around 4:30 a.m., when the sensible crowds have already scattered.